-When the layer is chosen, the user gets the list of all available categories of the rule.
-By double-clicking on the desired category, the user gets all the pre-defined sub-categories, available in order to compose the new rule, see Fig. 2 step 4.
+When the layer is chosen, see Fig. 10, the user gets the list of all available categories of the rule.
+By double-clicking on the desired category, the user gets all the pre-defined sub-categories, available in order to compose the new rule, see Fig. 8 step 4 and Fig. 11.
 The sub-categories include in our particular case (but not limited in the general case to):

-- the list of all layers from the techfile as well as special layers, like marking layers; - the list of purposes and recommended options; - the list of not relevant cases and available devices; - the list of voltages.
+- the list of all layers from the techfile as well as special layers, like marking layers; see Fig. 12; - the list of purposes and recommended options; see Fig. 13; - the list of not relevant cases and available devices; see Fig. 14; - the list of voltages. see Fig. 15.

-The user may choose any allowed combination of the subcategories for the new rule, see Fig. 2 step 5.
+The user may choose any allowed combination of the sub-categories for the new rule, see Fig. 8 step 5.
 If some combination of the sub-categories is not allowed then the fact is checked automatically by the tool and the user is updated accordingly.